 While much has already been written and said about the Japanese new wave cinema and Oshima Nagisa, there still remains more to be said about this movement.
 So, as a humble beginning, let’s take a closer look to one of Oshima Nagisa’s most well-known narratives, Diary of a Shinjuku Thief.

-This impossibility of satisfying Umeko, instigates their quest for Umeko’s enjoyment – an enjoyment subtly linked to the phallic competence of Birdie.
+This impossibility of satisfying Umeko, instigates their quest for Umeko’s enjoyment – an enjoyment subtly associated to the question of Birdie’s phallic competence.
 Eventually, Moichi Tanabe (Moichi Tanabe), the owner of the famous Kinokuniya, decides to oversee their search for Umeko’s satisfaction.
 He refers them to Tetsu Takahashi (Tetsu Takahashi), a famous Freudian sexologist (Narrative-note 1).

-The main themes and main signifiers of cinematographical association of Diary of a Shinjuku Thief touches upon are the two interlinked dimensions of the sexual relationship that is impossible to write: aggression and sexual satisfaction.
-It is through this associative line, as composed by these signifiers, that the narrative touches upon very diverse but interrelated aspects, such as lesbianism, the illusion of becoming one in the act of coitus, desire and love, gender expectations in a paternal society, the (im-)possibility of sexual freedom, the source of sexual enjoyment, gender confusion and so on.
+The signifiers Oshima employs within Diary of a Shinjuku Thief to create his narrative concerns the two interlinked dimensions of the impossible sexual relationship: aggression and satisfaction.
+Oshima lets these two signifiers compose an associative backbone that structures an exploration of a variety of interrelated ‘sexual’ aspects, such as lesbianism, the illusion of becoming one in the act of coitus, desire, love, gender expectations in a paternal society, the (in-)possibility of sexual freedom, the source of sexual enjoyment, gender confusion and so on.

-There is nevertheless another dimension that crosses the aforementioned trinity: the dimension of the tension between tradition (stagnation) and modernism (evolution).
-This dimension is subtly evoked by the narrative space of Shinjuku’s Kinokuniya bookstore as such.
-A less subtle evoking of this tension is to be found in one of the first books Birdie tries to steal, Jean Genet’s “The Thief Journal”, which, as the resembling title implies, inspired this narrative (General-note 1).
-Nevertheless, besides evoking this tension, Oshima does not fail to underline the ‘sexual’ attraction towards this space of signifiers and knowledge exists, a space that also unsurprisingly houses the potential for societal change.
+There is, however, another important dimension that crosses and elevates the aforementioned duality: the tension between tradition (stagnation) and modernism (evolution).
+This dimension is subtly made present by the narrative space of Shinjuku’s Kinokuniya bookstore.
+A less subtle signalling of this tension is given by one of books that Birdie tries to steal, Jean Genet’s “The Thief Journal”, which, as the resembling title implies, inspired this narrative (General-note 1).
+Oshima, moreover, utilizes this societal tension to underline the ‘sexual’ attraction that exists towards these kind of transgressive signifiers, the kind of knowledge that houses the potential to cause societal change.

-But the tension is also present in one other facet of the narrative: in Umeko’s and Birdie’s counseling sessions with Tetsu Takahashi, the famous progressive Freudian sexologist.
-In his counseling, it is evident that Takahashi does not aim to understand anything about them – note that Umeko and Birdie are framed as silenced.
-And even though Takahashi believed in the ubiquity of ‘sexual perversity’, he ignores the generational divide that is underlined by his act of pouring out his knowledge.
-Nonetheless, this sequence is enlightening as it reveals some of Takahashi’s liberal thoughts and, at the same moment, his rather authoritarian work-method.
+The tension also structures another narrative moment: Umeko’s and Birdie’s counseling sessions with Tetsu Takahashi, the famous progressive Freudian sexologist.
+In his counseling, it is evident that Takahashi does not aim to understand anything about them – Umeko and Birdie are silenced.
+And even though Takahashi believed in the ubiquity of ‘sexual perversity’, he ignores the fundamental position of ‘gardez-de-vous-comprendre’, remains blind to the generational divide, and forces himself on the other as a master.
+This sequence, despite its transgressions concering psychoanalysis – his authoritarian fatherly work-method, is nevertheless enlightening as it reveals some of his liberal thoughts.

 Ultimately, as the narrative’s themes and signifier associate, the associative line uncovers the true problematic dimension: the mysterious dimension of women’s enjoyment.
-If the narrative uses the then contemporary context of student upheaval, it is to, by association, underline the problematic nature of that female enjoyment in relation to a paternal society.
-In other words, Diary of A Shinjuku Thief points to the restricting effects of such paternal society on female subjectivity and sexuality.
+If Oshima uses the then contemporary context of student upheaval, it is to associativily underline the problematic nature of that female enjoyment in relation to a paternal society.
+Diary of A Shinjuku Thief exposes the restricting effects of a paternal society on female subjectivity and enjoyment.
+At the same time, Oshima shows that the path of sexuality is the only way to attack the fatherly Other and escape its repressive effects – sexuality can be political.
+To put it differently, what Oshima seeks to show with his narrative – blending staged scenes with documentary footage of student-riots – is that every political act is in essence sexual, concerns the dimension of enjoyment.

-If we look closer to the cinematography of Dairy of a Shinjuku Thief, one cannot but call it a creative and energetic mix of various techniques.
-What is most remarkable about the cinematography, is its use of close-ups, its integration of Jūrō Kara’s musical intermezzo’s – ever referring to aggression and enjoyment – and its long temporal shots, that are often shaky as well.
-Other aspects that have to be mentioned are Oshima’s fine sense of geometry in its compositions and his choice to apply, at certain moments, intertitles, which ever evoke pre-war Japanese cinema.
+If we look closer to the cinematography of Diary of a Shinjuku Thief, we encounter a creative and energetic mix of various techniques (Cine-note 1).
+What is most remarkable about the cinematography is Oshima’s use of close-ups, his integration of Juro Kara’s musical intermezzo’s – which always evoke the dimension of aggression and enjoyment – and his use of long temporal shots.
+Other aspects that stand out are Oshima’s fine sense of geometry in its compositions and his choice to apply, at certain moments, intertitles, which evoke pre-war Japanese cinema.

 It is easy to sense that Oshima aims to exploit the image and realize its inherent expressive dimension – Oshima is not concerned with objectively framing the narrative space.
 This is, first of all, evident in the associative nature of the narrative development.
 Rather than rationally composing the structure of the narrative, scenes flow into each other based on the associative line mentioned above – revealing the fundamental symbolic axis of a cinematographical narrative as such.
 Even the seemingly random shifts from black and white to colour – for example the shifts with red as central colour – are meaningful in light of the associative stream and the symbolic contrast it creates.